gotthardp/lorawan-server/doc/WebSockets.md

 ## Demo page

 Demo client is available at [`admin/ws.html`](../priv/admin/ws.html).
-Select the target device or a group and a desired format and establish a WebSocket connection.
+Select the target device or a group (DevEUI, DevAddr or AppID) and the desired format (Raw or JSON) and establish a WebSocket connection.
 The page will display data received from the device and allow you to send data back.

 In the **Raw** mode all information must be entered as a string of hexadecimal digits,